 Finding what for many will be their first proper property away from there parents is an exciting time.
 Try to follow the “Magnificent Seven” rules and if you do in most cases it should prove to be an exciting time and at the end of it you will have a property of your own perhaps for the first time.

-If you need any further information about students renting in London call Greater London Properties on 0207 734 4062 or 0207 113 1066 (glp.co.uk) to find out more and start your search with us.
+If you need any further information about students renting in London call Greater London Properties on 0207 734 4062 or 0207 113 1066 (glp.co.uk) or fill in the form below to find out more and start your search with us.